Shaun Greenhalgh: Family roles

 Greenhalgh's family was involved in "the garden shed gang".
 They established an elaborate cottage industry at his parents' house in The Crescent, Bromley Cross, South Turton, which is about 3.5 mi north of Bolton town centre.
 His parents, George and Olive, approached clients, while his older brother, George Jr., managed the money.

 Other members of the family were invoked to help establish the legitimacy of the fake items.
-These included Olive's father who owned an art gallery, a great-grandfather who it seemed had had the foresight to buy well at auctions, and an ancestor who had apparently worked for the Mayor of Bolton as a cleaner and was given a Thomas Moran paintng.
+These included Olive's father who owned an art gallery, a great-grandfather who it seemed had had the foresight to buy well at auctions, and an ancestor who had apparently worked for the Mayor of Bolton as a cleaner and was given a Thomas Moran painting.

 Shaun Greenhalgh left school at 16 with no qualifications.
 A self-taught artist, undoubtedly influenced by his job as an antiques dealer, he worked up his forgeries from sketches, photographs, art books and catalogues.
 He attempted a wide range of crafts, from painting in pastels and watercolours, to sketches, and sculpture, both modern and ancient, busts and statues, to bas-relief and metalwork.
 He invested in a large range of different materials – silver, stone, marble, rare stone, replica metal, and glass.
 He also did meticulous research to authenticate his items with histories and provenance (for instance, faking letters from the supposed artists) in order to demonstrate his ownership.
 Completed items were then stored about the house and garden shed.
 The latter probably served as a workshop as well.